Whether or not you can get your earnest money back is one of the questions realtors face most often.

 Sometimes, people put an offer in on a home where the sale is dependent on whether or not they can actually sell their own, current home.
 To specify this in your offer, you would need to confirm a time period in which your home should be sold.
 If your house does not sell, you will get your earnest money back!
 In rare cases, a home seller will back out of the deal for no good reason.

-If this has happened to you, you will certainly be able to claim your earnest money back.
+If this has happened to you, you will certainly be able to claim your earnest cash back.
 The majority of home sales are dependent on a successful home inspection to determine the state of the plumbing, electrical, presence of mold, etc. If issues arise which cannot be fixed, this is another scenario where you would be able to get your earnest money back.

 Are you buying new construction?
 Earnest money here is also required but if the building is taking longer than the builders originally specified, you will be able to back out of the deal and get your earnest money back.